 - Listen/observe to understand where your target group is on the spectrum of Awareness-Appreciation-Action.
 For example, is your group happy with its current programs and unaware of the need for habitat and support of birds?
 Does your group value birds and wildlife, but need a path to implement improvements?
 Does your group already support birds and wildlife actively, but have specific challenges or want to do even more?

 - Prepare helpful resources for your target group.
-Here is a Printable handout, Recommendations for HOA, School, Park , to get conversations started.
+Check out our recommendations for HOA, School, Park to get conversations started.

 - Identify other individuals that want to help.
 Build a coalition and let people do the specific tasks they enjoy and are good at!

 - Once you understand your target audience and have a few friendly folks to rely on, identify the best way to make your approach.
 An individual meeting with a member of the HOA?
 An HOA meeting?
 A PTO meeting?
 A phone call with the President of the park friends group?

 - Remember this important tip: After years of conservation work, we know that a positive, friendly approach yields the best results.
 View your group as a partnership to help make Houston a better city.
 Be reasonable, respectful, and helpful in your recommendations.